-- Check your full application prior to final submission. - Submit well ahead of the deadline. - We are not responsible if any applicants are unable to submit by the deadline if our system indicates that: - a. the letter of intent procedure was started less than 24 hours before the deadline, or - b. a previously started letter of intent file was then only picked up again less than 3 hours before the deadline.
+- Check your full application prior to final submission. - Submit well ahead of the deadline. - We are not responsible if any applicants are unable to submit by the deadline if our system indicates that: - a. the full application procedure was started less than 24 hours before the deadline, or - b. a previously started full application was then only picked up again less than three hours before the deadline.